-The SALSA MLPA probemix P244 AIP-MEN1-CDKN1B is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P244-AIP-MEN1-CDKN1B is an in vitro diagnostic (IVD)1

-genes in order to confirm a potential cause and clinical diagnosis of familial isolated pituitary adenoma (FIPA), multiple endocrine neoplasia type 1 (MEN1) or multiple endocrine neoplasia type 4 (MEN4), respectively.
-This product can also be used for molecular genetic testing of at-risk family members.
+in order to confirm a potential cause and clinical diagnosis of familial isolated pituitary adenoma (FIPA), multiple endocrine neoplasia type 1 (MEN1) or multiple endocrine neoplasia type 4 (MEN4), respectively.
+This assay is for use with human DNA extracted from peripheral whole blood specimens.

-Please note that this probemix is for In Vitro Diagnostic (IVD) use in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

 Multiple endocrine neoplasia type 1 (MEN1) is predominantly characterized by the occurrence of primary hyperparathyroidism (PHPT), which occurs in 95-100% of patients; pancreatic neuroendocrine tumours, which occur in 40-75% of patients; and pituitary adenoma, which is found in 30-50% of patients.
 Most tumours are non-metastasizing, but many can cause striking and serious clinical effects due to the increased secretion of hormones.
 It is estimated that in the general population 1 to 10 in 100.000 individuals develop MEN1 during their lifetime.
 Nine out of ten patients diagnosed with MEN1 have the familial form.
 MEN1 shows dominant autosomal inheritance and the penetrance is >95% by age 40 for confirmed pathogenic mutations.
 The mean age of death of MEN1 patients is between 50 and 55 years.
-The single gene associated with MEN1 syndrome is MEN1,
+The single gene associated with MEN1 syndrome is MEN1

-which encodes the menin protein.
+, which encodes the menin protein.
 Heterozygous MEN1

 pathogenic variants are found in ~90% of familial MEN1 syndrome patients and in ~65% of sporadic cases.
 Loss of heterozygosity (LOH) of MEN1 is observed in >90% MEN1 tumours suggesting that MEN1

 acts as a tumour suppressor gene, in line with the Knudson 2-hit hypothesis for tumorigenesis.
 Besides point mutations, several deletions involving one or more complete exons in the MEN1

 gene have been described (Carroll 2013, Concolino et al. 2016, Lemos and Thakker 2008, Romanet et al. 2019, Thakker 2014), including a pathogenic deletion of just the 5’-UTR (Kooblall et al. 2020).

 gene encodes aryl hydrocarbon receptor-interacting protein (AIP), a tumour suppressor that is involved in the control of cell proliferation and differentiation.
 AIP

-loss of function mutations are found in 15-25% of FIPA cases, inheritance is autosomal dominant, and the average penetrance is: 15-30%, although this may vary greatly.
+-FIPA.
+Inheritance is autosomal dominant and the average penetrance is 15-30%, although this may vary greatly.
 The prevalence of AIP

 , LOH is frequently observed, suggesting that AIP

 also acts as a tumour suppressor gene (Cai et al. 2013).
 Although most known germline AIP

-mutations are point mutations, several exon deletions have been reported: exon 1-2, exon 2, exon 1-6 (Georgitsi et al. 2008, Igreja et al. 2010).
+mutations are point mutations, several exon deletions have been reported: exon 1-2, exon 2, exon 1-6 (Georgitsi et al. 2008, Igreja et al. 2010, Marques et al. 2018).

 mutation-negative patients fulfilling the diagnostic criteria for MEN1, mutations in CDKN1B

 .
-Somatic CDKN1B
+Somatic mutations in CDKN1B

 have also been identified in sporadic tumours, but LOH of CDKN1B

-in MEN4 tumours has not been found.
+in MEN4-related tumours has not been found.

 More information on MEN1 can be found on https://www.ncbi.nlm.nih.gov/books/NBK1538/

--related FIPA can be found on https://www.ncbi.nlm.nih.gov/books/NBK97965/
+More information on AIP-related FIPA can be found on https://www.ncbi.nlm.nih.gov/books/NBK97965/

 More information on MEN4 can be found on: https://omim.org/entry/610755